koomsonkell-png/CodeClause_Project_Repo/Project1/README.md

-This folder will old R scripts
+This folder will hold R scripts